jjdevega/Structural-diversity-in-banana-cultivars/README.md

   library(stringr)

   #READ THE OUTPUT FROM BEDTOOLS MAP, NORMALISE IT FOR EACH SUBGENOME,
-  #AND TRANSFORM ONE OF SUBGENOME AS NEGATIVE VALUES TO PLOT BELOW
+  #AND TRANSFORM ONE SUBGENOME AS NEGATIVE VALUES TO PLOT BELOW THE OTHER
   all<- read.delim ("hybrid1_unique.bam.bedgraph_median_cov.txt", header = FALSE)
   colnames(all) <- c("chrom","start","end","cov")
   all$cov <- as.numeric(all$cov)
   all$cov[is.na(all$cov)] <- 1

   AAchr<- all %>% filter(grepl('AA_chr', chrom)) %>% mutate(chrom = str_replace(chrom,"AA_chr","chr"))>
   AA_chr$covNormByMean <- AA_chr$cov/mean(AA_chr$cov)  #normalise by dividing by the total average

   BBchr<- all %>% filter(grepl('BB_chr', chrom)) %>% mutate(chrom = str_replace(chrom,"BB_chr","chr"))>
-  BB_chr$covNormByMean <- BB_chr$cov/mean(BB_chr$cov)  #normalise by dividing by the total average

-  make.negative <- function(x) -1*abs(x) #make all BB negative for plotting
+  BB_chr$covNormByMean <- BB_chr$cov/mean(BB_chr$cov)  #normalise by dividing by the total average make.negative <- function(x) -1*abs(x) #make all BB negative for plotting
   BBchr.negative <- cbind(BBchr,"cov_neg" = make.negative(BB_chr$covNormByMean))